Golden Eagles vs. Spartans: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Marquette Insights & Trends

-- Marquette is 6-4 against the spread and 10-0 overall over its last 10 contests.
+- Marquette is 6-4 against the spread and 10-0 overall in its past 10 contests.

-- The Golden Eagles have hit the over in three of their last 10 contests.
+- The Golden Eagles have hit the over in three of their last 10 outings.

 - The Golden Eagles average 12.7 more points per game (79.9) than the Spartans give up (67.2).